giordano-lucas/exchange-price-propagation/index.md

 |the average bid/ask spread in percentage of the midquote |   0.10%           |

-We also give a few information regarding the exchanges considered in this study.
+We also give a few details regarding the exchanges considered in this study.

 | ID    | Name                     | Country        | Trading hours (CET) |   Currency      |
 |-------|--------------------------|----------------|---------------------|-----------------|